 This post may contain affiliate links.
 Please read our disclosure policy.

-- Lime Juice – Freshly squeezed or store bought in the produce or juice section of your grocery store.
+- Lime Juice – Freshly squeezed or store-bought in your grocery store’s produce or juice section.
 Use standard limes or Key Limes, your choice!

 - Simple Syrup – Adds just the right amount of sweetness to sorbet.
 You can make your own by combining equal parts sugar and water in a saucepan over medium heat.
 Cool to use.